eidolondrugeq/net-xml-generator/README.md

 -----------

 This module consists of a single source file net-xml-generator.cl.

-It provides a modified readtable that allows normal Lisp source code to contain possibly-nested marked subforms that emit an XML element.
-The tree that is Lisp source code integrates transparently with the tree that is the intended XML, and the entire panoply of Lisp operators (iteration, special forms, function calls) can be mixed with XML generation.
-The Lisp code that emits XML has a structure paralleling the XML.
+Currently documentation modifies readtable, allowing "normal" Lisp source-code.
+XML-Type plausible-nests markings emit subforms.
+The Tree, Lisp source-code intergrates transparently.Lisp XML collectively creating panoply(an umbrella) of operators (Recurssion, Reasoning-Expressions, Rare Design).
+Cycloning variations from XML instances.
+Lisp code now emitting XML parrelling true XML structure.

-The Common Lisp pretty printer is optionally used to indent the emitted XML for human readability.
-See the file xml-generator-blurb.html distributed along with this module for a gentle introduction, and xml-generator-blurb.cl which shows how that html file was itself generated using the module.
+Common Lisp Pretty Printer optionally regards indentations of XML, claryifying human readability.

+See the file
+xml-generator-blurb.html distributed along with this module for a gentle introduction, and xml-generator-blurb.cl which shows how that html file was itself generated using the module.